 There are a few sensations and side effects you will probably notice in the first week after your breast augmentation surgery.
 These feelings are perfectly normal.
-If you have further concerns, however, then feel free to call your plastic surgeon located in Boca Raton for further instructions.
+If you have further concerns, however, then feel to call your plastic surgeon located in Boca Raton for further instructions.

 You are likely to feel tightness around your chest for the next few weeks after breast augmentation surgery.
 Your skin and muscles are reshaping and getting used to your new breast size.
 This is a normal feeling that should lessen and eventually dissipate over the weeks following your surgery.